braid-org/braid-text/README.md

     },
     generate_local_diff_update: (prev_state) => {

-      // Compute diff between prev_state ^ and the current textarea string...
+      // Compute diff between prev_state ^ and the current textarea string,
+      // which might look like [{
+      //   range: [5:5],
+      //   content: " World"
+      // }] to insert something after a prev_state of "Hello"

       // Then return the new state (as a string) and the diff (as `patches`) return {new_state, patches}